 Mànran could do with beefing up their vocals.
 They are nicely and well sung but with such power on the instrumentation, they need to match it in the vocals.
 Whatever, a super album.
 Would I want it in my collection?
 Yes, I certainly would and so will every Mànran fan out there.
 It is excellent.
 My final assessment – Great album, go out and buy it.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the MÀNRAN link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the MÀNRAN link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 ORDER – [CD]